Occupational Health & Safety

 The Royal Yacht Club of Victoria takes its obligations to Occupational Health and Safety (OH&S) very seriously.
 The OH&S policy is available on our website.
 If you would like any further information, please contact our Operations Director on (03) 9397 1277.

 Members and guests are asked not to enter the main yard during working hours.
-Temporary fencing is currently in place around the hard stand work areas, while will become permanent in the near future.
+Temporary fencing is currently in place around the hardstand work areas, which will become permanent in the near future.

 A Traffic Management Plan is currently in place at the Club, requiring that no vehicles are parked anywhere except the members car park.